paramdeepSatauria/Terraform/Terraform/Openstack-usecase-verification/instructions.md

 $ terraform destroy -var-file "values.tfvars.json"
 ```

-Note:

-## ii.
-Functions we are preforming via our Terraform Script
+## ii. <u> Functions we are preforming via our Terraform Script </u>

 ### 1. Creating Host Aggregates:
 `The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
 ### 2. Creating Flavors:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
+`The File : 02-flavor.tf containing the commands for creating the flavor`
 ### 3. Creating Images:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
+`The File : 03-image.tf containing the commands for creating the image using a custom url`
 ### 4. Creating Network:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
+`The File : 04-network.tf containing the commands for creating the network`
 ### 5. Creating Volumes:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
-### 6. Creating Instances:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
-### 7. SSHing into an Instance:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
+`The File : 05-volume.tf containing the commands for creating the volume`
-### 8. Creating Security Group Rules for Ingress:
+### 6. Creating Security Group Rules for Ingress:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
+`The File : 07-security-group-and-rules.tf containing the commands for creating the security group and adding rules to that group`
-### 9. Attaching Volumes to Instances:
+### 7. Creating Instances:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
-### 10. Mounting Volumes to Instances and Adding Sample Data:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
-### 11. Detaching Volumes from One Instance and Attaching to other with Data Retention:
-`The File : 01-host-aggregator.tf containing the commands for creating the host aggregator`
+`The File : 07-instance.tf containing the commands for creating the instance`

+## iii. <u> Other important files </u>
+### 1. variable.tf:
+`Containing all the variable defination`

+### 2. values.tfvars.json:
+`Containing all the values of variables in json format`